rvbtnks/linksniff/scripts/README.md

 ---

-### 🔞 LeakedZone (`linksniff-leakedzone.py`) ⚠️
+### LeakedZone (`linksniff-leakedzone.py`)
 **Complex unified scraper for LeakedZone content with special requirements.**

-**⚠️ IMPORTANT: This script currently requires running inside the Docker container due to audio codec dependencies and browser compatibility issues.**
+** IMPORTANT: This script currently requires running inside the Docker container due to audio codec dependencies and browser compatibility issues.**
+And don't ask me why.
+If you mute the volume videos don't download.
+Whatever.

 **Features:**
 - Downloads photos and videos from LeakedZone profiles